N1h1l1sT/DescriptiveStatsR/README.md

 ###### _This covers all the .csv files, moving on to the pictures now and then to the folders_

-* The "Perason Cor.png" and "Spearman Cor.png" show Person and Spearman correlations respectively with statistical significance indicators, whilst "Perason Cor Ordered.png" and "Spearman Cor Ordered.png" do the same thing but variables are ordered to form clusters.
+* The "Pearson Cor.png" and "Spearman Cor.png" show Pearson and Spearman correlations respectively with statistical significance indicators, whilst "Pearson Cor Ordered.png" and "Spearman Cor Ordered.png" do the same thing but variables are ordered to form clusters.
 Take Spearman correlations ordered, for instance:

 ![Spearman Cor Ordered.png](https://github.com/N1h1l1sT/DescriptiveStatsR/blob/master/Examples/Windmills/Spearman%20Cor%20Ordered.png?raw=true "Spearman correlations ordered")